 films & documentaries about plastic bags

-The Majestic Plastic Bag – A Mockumentary — Sponsored by Heal the Bay and narrated by Academy Award-winner Jeremy Irons, this “mockumentary” video, hammers home the stark reality of California’s plastic bag pollution situation.
+The Majestic Plastic Bag – A Mockumentary — Sponsored by Heal the Bay and narrated by Academy Award-winner Jeremy Irons, this “mockumentary” follows a plastic bag as it "encounters enemies and escapes death on its epic migration to its final destination: the Great Pacific Garbage Patch."
+(2010, 3:59)

-films & documentaries about plastic pollution in the ocean
+films & documentaries about plastic pollution (not specific to bags)

 Heal the Bay (Santa Monica, CA) — Heal the Bay has sponsored several California Bills relating to plastic bags, and was instrumental behind many southern California ordinances.